 S$ 3500.00 before 7% GST

-Singaporean and PR Media professionals can apply for 90% subsidy under the MDA Talent Assistance Scheme through Six Degrees Asia .
+This course is supported for up to 90% subsidy under the IMDA Talent Assistance Scheme through Six Degrees Asia .
 In addition media freelancers can apply for a S$ 7.50 per hour training allowance.

-Availability and amount of subsidies and grants are subject to MDA and Six Degrees.More information about application procedures and terms here.
+Availability and amount of subsidies and grants are subject to IMDA and Six Degrees.More information about application procedures and terms here.

 5th to 7th April (MDA Submissions by 21st Mar)